 As a feminist and literary critic of the Hebrew Bible, Dr. Powell’s research interests include the interrelationship between biblical narrative and history, with sustained attention to questions of desire, trauma and identity formation.

-Her current research is focused on the subject of “narrative repair” in response to the Bible’s legacy of trauma.
+Her current research is focused on the book of Esther and the subject of “narrative repair” in response to the Bible’s legacy of trauma.

-With Amy Jones, she has also co-authored “Rizpah: A Midrash on Grief,” forthcoming in Bridge Work: Conversations between the Bible and Practical Theology by Cambridge Scholars Publishing.
+“Rizpah: A Midrash on Grief” (with Amy Beth Jones).
+2018.
+In Bridge Work: Conversations between the Bible and Practical Theology, edited by Denise Dombkowski Hopkins and Michael Koppel, Newcastle upon Tyne, UK: Cambridge Scholars Publishing.

 About Narrative Desire and the Book of Ruth: